-You started a romantic relationship because you want to be intimate with another person.
-You want to have them next to you, to enjoy their company, and to share your intimate moments with them.
+You started a romantic relationship because you wanted to be intimate with another person.
+You wanted to have them next to you, to enjoy their company, and share intimate moments with them.

 When you are in a long-distance relationship, you might be away from your partner for weeks or months at a time.
 Suppose you don’t find a way to enjoy the benefits of a long-distance relationship.
 In that case, you will feel sad and lonely, missing your partner, wishing to be together, knowing that you can’t.

 When this lasts for a couple of months, and you can regularly see each other, it can be easy to get busy with other things.
 However, suppose your long-distance relationship lasts a long time.
 In that case, these constant feelings of insufficiency will bring you a lot of suffering.
 At that point, you should reassess whether or not it’s worth being in such a relationship for you.

 How to Cope Sexually in a Long-Distance Relationship?

 A romantic relationship implies having physical intimacy.
 If you started a long-distance relationship online, you could easily spend a couple of months getting to know each other.
 But if your relationship becomes serious, you need to find a way to visit each other regularly and set a date for moving in together.

 A long-distance relationship, without a plan, a timeline and end date, isn’t going to work.
 You can make it last for a long time, but all that will do is bring your sexual frustration, depression and anxiety.